 The vermicelli served with grilled pork belly and light fish sauce broth or sweet fish sauce

 Bun Rieu and Bun Dau Mam Tom

 Smelly foods: The noodles in a soup of crab roe meatloaf (Bun rieu) and the vermicelli served with fried tofu, fried fish sausage, pork, and fermented shrimp paste dipping sauce (Bun dau mam tom)

 Diverse Central Vietnam cuisine: Mild taste of the noodle with pork, shrimp, peanuts, and rice crackers in little broth in a bowl of Mi Quang and the thick noodle in spicy beef stew soup, Bun Bo Hue

 Bun Mam and Banh Tam Bi

-Weird foods of the South: thick noodle in fermented fish broth (Bun mam) and sweet rice noodle topped with pork and pork skin shred (Banh tam bi)
+Weird foods of the South: thick noodles in fermented fish broth (Bun mam) and sweet rice noodles topped with pork and pork skin shred (Banh tam bi)